10d9e/zk-pass/README.md

-Certainly!
-Below are additional verbose instructions explaining how to start the server from the command line and an overview of the options you can use:

 ### Starting the Server from the Command Line

 1. **Open Terminal or Command Prompt:** First, make sure you have a terminal or command prompt window open.